MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 The amount allowable for committee member compensation is the lesser value of the restrictions imposed by Parts A and B:

-Part A: This is the compensation allowable to committee members by Voters (modifiable by board-approved Voter majority vote):
+Part A: This is the compensation allowable to committee members:

 * Term: Monthly
 * Amount: $0